Strawberry Rhubarb Crisp (Gluten Free)

 How do I reheat Strawberry Rhubarb Crisp?

-The best way to reheat and crunchy up your crisp is to heat it in the oven at 300ºF until warm and the topping has become crisp again, 10-15 minutes.
+The best way to reheat and crunchy up your crisp is to heat it in the oven at 300ºF until warm and the topping has become crisp again 10-15 minutes.

 Do I peel rhubarb before cooking?

 You don’t need to peel rhubarb before cooking.
 If you are lucky enough to have beautiful red/pink rhubarb the skin will add a lot of color to your crisp.
-Also the skin on rhubarb isn’t tough at all once your crisp is baked.
+Also, the skin on rhubarb isn’t tough at all once your crisp is baked.

 I really hope you enjoy this Strawberry Rhubarb Crisp!
 And if you do get a chance to make it, I hope you’ll leave me a comment/rating below.
 I always love hearing from you here!
 If you’re crazy about strawberry and rhubarb, try my Strawberry Rhubarb Sauce or my Strawberry Rhubarb Streusel Tart.
-Also for lots more healthy dessert recipes, head over to the recipe index.

 A straight down view of Strawberry Rhubarb Crisp in a white baking dish with a large scoop of coconut ice cream on top.